Search This Blog

 Misinformed: Similar to object oriented programming where the subclass inherit characteristics of super class, this group of executives have had bad experience from the earlier bad implementation in their organization or in a different organization.
 Their “bad taste” of agile implementation shouldn’t be attributed to agile framework’s failure but the failure of those leaders or consultants that didn’t implement a stable and scalable solution.

-Metric Oriented: Some executives have a natural instinct to not just focus on the profit motive but also establish key performance indicators.
+Metric Oriented: Some executives have an instinct to not just focus on the profit motive but also establish key performance indicators.
 But lack of having correct types of metrics and threshold to begin with may impede successful implementation.

 Insufficient Experience: This final group leans on those consultants or senior members that are brought into the organization just because they have implemented agile in their previous job.
 As Boyatzis and McKee (2005) noted, these high-profile members need to understand the emotional makeup of the new organization and not just their own personal success in their previous job.
 The reliance on a structure or set of tools that they had found useful previously but failure to understand the new organizational structure, impediments, and product makeup among others add up to the challenge of insufficient experience that these roles bring to implement agile transformation successfully.